 “He had started his legacy there, and the park had put three girls through college and provided a life for all of us,” he explained.
 “And it had allowed him to pursue other passions and business ventures at the same time.
 I figured, if he can do it with four kids, I can do it by myself.
 I wanted to preserve his legacy and carry on what he had envisioned for his family.”

-“I couldn’t have done it with Kenny being in my corner,” Mike said about his transition to owner.
+“I couldn’t have done it without Kenny being in my corner,” Mike said about his transition to owner.
 Kenny Rider had been with Mike on that surf trip, sitting next to him when he got the call from his dad explaining that he only had a few months left to live.
 Water Wizz had been Ken’s first job, at age 14, and he still spends every summer there as the park’s manager, working as a teacher in Connecticut during the school year.

 “Kenny is my Unified Front,” Mike laughs.
 “He told me that five years ago.
 He said ‘Buddy, we’re a unified front, we’ve gotta do this together.’
 We work perfectly together because we’re opposites.
 He’s precise, while I go with the flow.”